ploomber/ploomber/doc/user-guide/deployment.rst

 To create an online DAG, list your feature tasks in a ``features.yaml`` and use ``import_tasks_from`` in your training pipeline (``pipeline.yaml``).
-Subclass :py:mod:`ploomber.OnlineDAG` to create a serving pipelines.
+Subclass :py:mod:`ploomber.OnlineDAG` to create a serving pipeline.

 ``OnlineDAG`` will take your tasks from ``features.yaml`` and create new "input tasks" based on ``upstream`` references in yout feature tasks.

-For example, if ``features.yaml`` has tasks ``a_feature`` and ``another_feature`` (see the diagram in the first section), and both obtain their inputs from a task named ``get``, the source code may look like this:
+For example, if ``features.yaml`` has tasks ``a_feature`` and ``another_feature`` (see the diagram in the first section), and both obtain their inputs from a task named ``get``; the source code may look like this:

 .. code-block:: py
     :class: text-editor